-- Energy demand is highly responsive to temperature. - Risk models make use of probability density functions of maximum and minimum demand in summer and winter. - Risk models use half-hour data for customer demand and generation supply, across an entire year to capture multiple periods of system strain due to extremes (summer maximum, winter maximum, shoulder minimum). - The system has critical dependency on major load centres; i.e, what happens in the large cities is critically important.
+- Risk models make use of probability density functions of maximum and minimum demand by season. - Risk models use half-hour data for customer demand and generation supply, across an entire year to capture multiple periods of system strain due to extremes (summer maximum, winter maximum, shoulder minimum). - The system has critical dependency on major load centres; i.e, what happens in the large cities is critically important.

-Ideally, simulations should capture the synoptic development (the growth, movement and decay) of future high-impact extreme weather systems across Australia (or at least, across the spatial domain of the NEM).
-This requires high-resolution climate modelling, which is significantly more computationally intense than, for example, future changes in low-resolution seasonal-average temperature (typically the output from global general circulation models).
-These requirements, as they are currently framed, will not necessarily be matched to observational analyses.
+Ideally, simulations should capture the synoptic development (the growth, movement and decay) of future high-impact extreme weather systems across Australia (at least across the spatial domain of the NEM).
+This high spatial and temporal resolution requires climate modelling, which is significantly more computationally intensive than, for example, future changes in low-resolution seasonal-average temperature (typically the output from global general circulation models).